Florida law authorizes local governments to impose several types of

 The provisions in Section 125.0104(4), F.S., regarding the

-preparation of the county tourist development plan, do not apply to
+preparation of the county tourist development plan, do not apply

-this tax.
+levy this tax.
 This waiver applies only to Duval County.

 Reference: Section 125.0104(3)(n), F.S.

-Any county creating a land authority under Section 380.0663(1), Florida
+Any county creating a land authority under Section 380.0663(1),

-critical state concern under Chapter 380, F.S.
+of critical state concern under Chapter 380, F.S.
 If the area(s) of

 critical state concern are greater than 50% of the county’s total land